 In case you’re wondering, I’m not a dentist.

 Then read our free, definitive step-by-step how to stop snoring Guide.

 An MAD that is so uncomfortable to wear, soon ends up being thrown across the bedroom or just left in the bathroom at bedtime…

-The design and clinical expertise in how an anti-snoring device is supplied, directly impact upon your likelihood of successfully wearing it (and therefore whether it stops your snoring).
-Particularly during the first two weeks of use.
+Both the design and clinical expertise in how an anti-snoring device is supplied, directly impacts your likelihood of successfully wearing it (and therefore whether it stops your snoring) – particularly during the first two weeks of use.